cocacola-lab/Physics-RW/README.md

 ## 3. Benchmark Evaluation <a id="3-benchmark-evaluate"></a>
 We primarily evaluate existing methods based on accuracy (ACC), F1 score (macro), and Fréchet Video Distance (FVD) metrics.
 For detailed experimental results, please refer to the paper.
-If you need the baseline prediction outputs, feel free to contact us.
 ## 4. Baseline Models <a id="4-baseline"></a>
 We have evaluated the representative models, and the code is available at the following link:
 | Model Name | Paper or Project | Code Link | License |